passcod/in-the-pale-darkness-of-dawn/naema/04-arrival-and-negotiations.md

 Behind the closed cockpit door, the sound of a blaster started up.
 Naema.

 “Mayday, mayday, this is the _Zepirys_ calling from [][TK: planet name].
-We’ve been boarded by pirates, I think they're—”
+We’ve been boarded by pirates, I think they’re—”

 A crash louder than the rest interrupted her, and she looked back at the door, genuinely afraid, before catching herself and turning back to the holorecorder